lucasmateo/iot-occupancy-sensors/README.md

 ```

 Both the wifi protocol are implemented.
 To change wich one is used change the wifi_build.h file and build the application again.
+Once you have the files you can put them in the components/wifi_connection folder and specify their name in the components/wifi_connect/component.mk file

+The file are not present on the github as it is public

 ### Build